 The Mountaineer as Athlete

 Training for mountaineering places big demands on an athlete.
-But nowhere near as severe as the stress mountains place on climbers.
+But nowhere near as severe as the stress mountains might place on climbers.
 The option to drop out of a race that is going badly does not exist for a climber half way up a big route.
 A team of volunteers will not be waiting with warm blankets and hot food at the summit.
 When you reach the finish line, you can’t relax and let your guard down like a normal athlete.
 The summit is, indeed, only half-way, and the descent is often as much of a challenge as the climb.

 “Fatigue makes cowards of us all.”

 Even though Vince Lombardi used this quote for football, it is even more poignant for mountain climbing.
 In the mountains, fatigue is the biggest controllable limitation that will come between you and success and safety.
-Furthermore, on long routes in big mountains, speed equates to safety in that the quicker you are up and down, the less chance you will be caught by a storm or encounter dangerously warming temperatures, or increase your exposure to a myriad of other objective hazards.
+Furthermore, on long routes in big mountains, speed equates to safety in that the quicker you are up and down, the less chance you will be caught by a storm or encounter dangerously warming temperatures, or increase your exposure to other objective hazards.

 Traveling fast over complex terrain requires both a high level of technical competence and the endurance to support it.
 Climbing technique must be developed over years of practice by climbing ever more challenging routes and mountains.
 Skilled guides and trusted climbing partners are the best people to refine your technical skills